SandyRodger/LS170-171/olly_chats.md

 - Let's go over how private/public key encyption works.
 - In the TLS handshake, the second step ion the server deciding which protocol version to use.
 Why not always use the latest possible version?
+- So, the layered system, isn't literally layered - it's a way to help us think about it.
+What does that actually look like?